 Hello!
-I'm Phyllis C. Borzi, Assistant Secretary for the Employee Benefits Security Administration at the U.S. Department of Labor.
+I'm Phyllis C. Borzi, assistant secretary for the Employee Benefits Security Administration at the U.S. Department of Labor.
 Thanks for subscribing to my update for consumers and those interested in retirement issues.

-• Learn more about the Financial Literacy and Education Commission
+• Learn more about ERISA